BrainerdAreaAmateurRadioClub/legendary-goggles/README.md

 - TNC (TNC-Pi, Dire Wolf, KPC TNC, Kenwood D710)
 - How will I send APRS information to the transceiver?

 The simplest weather information that you can gather with a Personal Weather Station (PWS) are readings like temperature and relative humidity.
 More advanced units add items such as barometric pressure, wind speed, and rain fall amounts.
-The most expensive weather stations that you can but also provide sensors for exotic measurements such as solar radiation, leaf wetness, and soil moisture/temperature.
+The most expensive weather stations that you can buy also provide sensors for exotic measurements such as solar radiation, leaf wetness, and soil moisture/temperature.